The Cosmos is infinite, and so is time; no beginning nor end!

 Link: A universal equation for the shape of an egg -- ScienceDaily

 The findings of an egg-like universe contradict many accepted paradigms, including the notion of an ever-expanding universe.
-If the Universe has edges and it is probably possible to disc on the edge of another universe, this is another validation of the idea of a multiverse.
+If the Universe has edges and it is possible to travel to the edge of another universe, this is another validation of the idea of a multiverse.
 Why does the concept of a multiverse fit better with the principles of physics?

-2. It makes no mathematical sense to describe the age of a universe in any number!
+2. It makes no mathematical sense to describe the age of the Universe in any number!
 13.8 billion years is an arbitrary number.
 In a multiverse state, age and the dimension of time are infinite.

-3. In the multiverse, time, energy, and matter in parallel universes may interact and trigger the eruption and birth of new universes and the death of other universes.
+3. In the multiverse, time, energy, and matter in parallel universes can interact, triggering the eruption and birth of new universes, as well as the death of other universes.
 The multiverse model is cyclical, infinite, and non-arbitrary.

-The multiverse theory fits in and does not contradict any law in physics.
-It is also consistent with recent James Webb Space Telescope findings, which may change the conventional wisdom about the Big Bang.
+The multiverse theory aligns with existing laws in physics and does not contradict any of them.
+It is also consistent with recent findings from the James Webb Space Telescope, which may alter the prevailing understanding of the Big Bang.

 The concept of the multiverse also changes the notion of time.